LAXStudios/rusty_desktop_file_creator/README.md

 # rusty_desktop_file_creator
-A simple rusty program for me to create the .desktop files :)
+A simple rusty program for me to create the .desktop files for my Desktop (Arch Linux btw) :)